jinzt/MOGJ/README.md

 ## Rules

+- The source-code of the game should be available (GitHub, BitBucket, GitLab, etc.)
-The rules are simple.
-The game must run on web browsers (HTML5), and be playable with 2+ online players.
-That's all!
-When submitting your game entry, please include a link to the playable URL.
+- The game should be playable with 2+ online players
+- Make it easy for people to test your game!
+  - By providing a playable URL
+  - By providing builds for multiple platforms (Windows, MacOS)

 ## Select your prefered solution